ShinNakagawa/shin-ionic/README.md

-# Ionic Application for Living Sky TaikoIonic
+# Ionic Application to show Shin's work

-This is an Ionic App with TapeScript for a taiko Japanese drum club.
+This is an Ionic App with TapeScript by Shin.
 It is still in development.

 ## Table of Contents